-Health Information Systems (Distance Learning)
+Health Information Systems Technology

 A career in health information combines knowledge and skills from the disciplines of medicine, information management, business applications and computer technology.
 Health information management is ranked as number four on US News and World Report's list of nine hot college majors.

 - The healthcare industry generally offers secure employment with plentiful advancement opportunities.

 - Health information systems focuses on the management of health care data.

 - Health information professionals work in a variety of settings and have many different job titles.